protesilaos/dotfiles/README.md

 are willing to assume responsibility for any possible breakage, then please feel welcome to follow along.
 You can always open an issue here or contribute any fixes, if you will.

+Furthermore, my Emacs files are currently designed in a way that does not make their end product reproducible.
+Missing packages are not installed automatically and no measures are set in place to easily replicate what I have on my end.
+That might change in the future, though the key take is that **this is not an Emacs distribution**.

 ## Deployment with GNU Stow